content-manager-sdk/Community/Samples/ServiceAPI/Connectors/OpenAPI/ReadMe.md

 ```

 ## Basic Authentication hack
 For the purposes of testing only basic authentication was used to connect to the ServiceAPI.
-No doubt there is a better way to set the username/password in the generated client but the only way I found was to create a partial class for ApiClient to set the request.Credentions, for example:
+No doubt there is a better way to set the username/password in the generated client but the only way I found was to create a partial class for ApiClient to set the request.Credentials, for example:

 ```cs
 	public partial class ApiClient